HomeSpan/HomeSpan/README.md

 ## ❗Latest Update - HomeSpan 2.0.0-rc.1 (9/27/2024)

-* **This is an initial "pre-release" of the second-generation of HomeSpan designed for version 3 of the [Arduino-ESP32 Board Manager](https://github.com/espressif/arduino-esp32)**
+* **Compability with version 3 of the [Arduino-ESP32 Board Manager](https://github.com/espressif/arduino-esp32)**

-  * version 3 of the Arduino-ESP32 Board Manager is based on Espressif's IDF5, which is not backwards compatible with version 2 of the Arduino-ESP32 Board Manager that was based on Espressif's IDF4
+  * version 3 of the Arduino-ESP32 Board Manager is based on Espressif's IDF-5, which is **not backwards compatible with version 2** of the Arduino-ESP32 Board Manager that was based on Espressif's IDF-4
-  * the primary focus of HomeSpan 2.0.0-rc.1 was to refactor HomeSpan 1.9.1 as needed to allow it to operate under version 3 of the Arduino-ESP32 board manager ---
+  * the primary focus of HomeSpan 2.0.0-rc.1 is to (minimally) refactor HomeSpan 1.9.1 only as needed to allow it to operate under version 3 of the Arduino-ESP32 board manager ---
     * while **preserving backwards compatibility for all HomeSpan sketches written under HomeSpan 1.9.1**
-    * in spite of the many [breaking changes](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/migration-guides/release-5.x/5.0/index.html) that Espressif made between IDF4 and IDF5,
+    * in spite of the many [breaking changes](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/migration-guides/release-5.x/5.0/index.html) that Espressif made between IDF-4 and IDF-5,
-    * and numerous additional breaking changes between version 2 and 3 of the Arduino-ESP32 Board Manager
+    * and numerous additional breaking changes introduced between versions 2 and 3 of the Arduino-ESP32 Board Manager
+    * **requires Arduino-ESP32 Board Manager 3.0.2 or greater**

 * **Support for the ESP32-C6**

   * version 3 of the Arduino-ESP32 Board Manager added support for Espressif's ESP32-C6 and ESP32-H2 chips
-    * HomeSpan supports the use of the C6 chip since it contains a WiFi radio, as currently required by HomeSpan, in addition to a Thread radio
+    * HomeSpan supports the use of the C6 chip since it contains a WiFi radio, as currently required by HomeSpan
     * HomeSpan does *not* support the use of the H2 chip since it lacks a WiFi radio (contains only a Thread radio)

 * **Expanded functionality for the HomeSpan Pixel and RFControl libraries**

-  * as a result of Espressif deprecating the IDF4-version of the RMT library and replacing it with a completely new library in IDF5, the HomeSpan Pixel and RFControl libraries have been completely written and upgraded:
+  * as a result of Espressif deprecating the IDF4-version of the RMT library and replacing it with a completely new library in IDF-5, the HomeSpan **Pixel** and **RFControl** libraries have been completely written and upgraded:
-    * you can now instantiate both Pixel and RFControl objects in the same sketch (previously these classes were incompatible with eachother and could not be used in the same sketch)
+    * you can now instantiate both **Pixel** and **RFControl** objects in the same sketch (previously these classes were incompatible with eachother and could not be used in the same sketch)
-    * the Pixel class also adds a variety of new functionality:
+    * the **Pixel** class also adds a variety of new functionality supporting even more types of Pixel devices, including:
-      * adds support for 5-color RGBWC (red, green, blue, warm-white, and cool-white) LEDs
-      * adds new method `Pixel::Color::WC()` to support setting warm-white / cool-white color values
-      * adds new methods `Pixel::Color::CCT()` and `Pixel::setTemperatures()` that automatically set the warm-white / cool-white colors of a Pixel device based on whatever correlated color temperature (CCT) the user specifies (e.g. 3000K)
-      * adds new constructor `Pixel(int pin, const char *pixelType)` that provides the ability to both select the colors and specify their transmission order (*pixelType*) to match a very wide variety of Pixel devices (ranging from pure-white LEDs to 5-color RGBWC LEDs)
-        * deprecates constructor `Pixel(int pin, pixelType_t pixelType)` that limited *pixelType* to a pre-defined set of values
-      * adds new method `boolean Pixel::hasColor(char c)` to determine whether an existing Pixel object supports any particular color
-        * deprecates `boolean Pixel::isRGBW()` only distinguished RGB from RGBW devices
-      * upgraded the [PixelTester](../examples/Other%20Examples/PixelTester) sketch to interactively step users through selecting and testing the correct *pixelType* for their device
+      * an upgraded [PixelTester](../examples/Other%20Examples/PixelTester) sketch that steps users through selecting and testing the correct *pixelType* for their device
-      * added new [Pixel-RGBWC](../examples/Other%20Examples/Pixel-RGBWC) example demonstrating how to implement an RGBWC Pixel light-strip with separate Home App controls for the RGB and WC LED
+      * a new [Pixel-RGBWC](../examples/Other%20Examples/Pixel-RGBWC) example demonstrating how to implement an RGBWC Pixel light-strip with separate Home App controls for the RGB and WC LED
       * see the [Addressable RGB LEDs](Pixels.md) page for full details

 * ❗**Size alert**
-  * version 3 of the Arduino-ESP32 Board Manager has a much larger footprint that version 2
+  * version 3 of the Arduino-ESP32 Board Manager has a **much** larger footprint than version 2
-  * the same HomeSpan sketch compiled under 1.9.1 will be approximately 200K larger when compiled under HomeSpan 2.0.0-rc.1!
+  * **the same HomeSpan sketch compiled under 1.9.1 will be approximately 200K larger under HomeSpan 2.0.0-rc.1**
-  * as a result HomeSpan sketches will no longer fit into a 1.2MB or 1.3MB partition (the ESP32 default) and must be compiled under a larger partition scheme (such as "Minimal SPIFFS" which provides for 1.9MB partitions)
+  * HomeSpan sketches will no longer fit into the *Default* parition scheme, which only allocates about 1.3MB to each OTA partition
+  * sketches must be compiled under a larger partition scheme, such as *Minimal SPIFFS*, which provides for 1.9MB OTA partitions
-  * this has implications for upgrading through OTA (see Release Notes for details)
+  * this has implications for upgrading sketches via OTA (see Release Notes for details)

 See [Releases](https://github.com/HomeSpan/HomeSpan/releases) for details on all changes and bug fixes included in this update.